hhsanimeclub/violet/README.md

 # Violet

-An open-source community, built for anime fans, by anime fans!
+An open-source anime tracker, manga reader, and anime player, built for anime fans, by anime fans!

+## Requirements

+* PostgreSQL
+* Node v12
+* Yarn
+* FFmpeg (optional - but required for streaming)